 We’ve spent cold nights in Tanzania only to be sweating off 10 lbs out in the sun the very next day.
 We’ve hiked high into the jungle for gorilla trekking only to find ourselves reaching for our jackets.
 The dry season is generally hotter than the rainy season, but we have found that in many parts of Africa the rainy season, although cooler, is humid.
 It’s important to research beforehand about what to wear.
 It should be based on where you are headed and season.

-Generally, any trip to Africa should be accompanied with a jacket for early mornings and night time.
+Generally, any trip to Africa should be accompanied by a jacket for early mornings and night time.
 Layers are great so that you can get adjust to rapid shifts in temperature by midday.

 Planning your trip to Africa may seem overwhelming, but rest assured that Africa is ready for you.
 Are you ready for it?